For the workhorse

 It's pretty clear that these two tablets are effectively identical, but for two key differences: the Plus version has more RAM and is compatible with wireless charging.
 For $30 more, those are two small but pretty important upgrades that might be worth the extra bucks for some.
 This is especially so if you're using the tablet on the go, at your desk, and for business reasons as well as leisure.

 Both are thinner and lighter than their predecessors, with the same dimensions and weight as one another.
-They both come equipped with 10.1-inch full 1080p HD screens with over two million pixels and a screen that's made of strengthened aluminosilicate glass.
+They come equipped with 10.1-inch 1200p HD screens with over two million pixels and a screen that's made of strengthened aluminosilicate glass.